 As a Catholic school, we aim to provide a Catholic education for all our pupils.
 At a Catholic school, Catholic doctrine and practice permeate every aspect of the school’s activity.
 It is essential that the Catholic character of the school’s education be fully supported by all families in the school.
 We therefore hope that all parents will give their full, unreserved and positive support for the aims and ethos of the school.
 This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with the admission arrangements.

-The Board of Directors is the admissions authority and has responsibility for admissions to this school.
-The Board of Directors has set its admission number at 151 pupils to be admitted to Year 7 in the school year which begins in September 2023.
+The Local Governing Body acts for the Board of Directors who is the admissions authority and has responsibility for admissions to this school.
+The Local Governing Body has set its admission number at 151 pupils to be admitted to Year 7 in the school year which begins in September 2024.
 (See Note 1 below)

 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.
-If there is oversubscription within a category, the Board of Directors will give priority firstly to children who will have a brother or sister (see Note 4 below) attending Holy Trinity Catholic School at the time of admission and then secondly to children living closest to the school determined by the shortest distance (see Note 6 below).
+If there is oversubscription within a category, the Local Governing Body will give priority firstly to children who will have a brother or sister (see Note 4 below) attending Holy Trinity Catholic School at the time of admission and then secondly to children living closest to the school determined by the shortest distance (see Note 6 below).

 4. Other Baptised Catholic children (see note 2 below).

 5. Non-Catholic children who are looked after or previously looked after (See Note 3 below).